Rev 11/11/2024

 Zheng (in Davis as a visiting Chinese scholar in the early 1980s), surveyed 100 rice fields around Northern California and concluded all the Hirschmanniella populations that he found were H. belli.
 He concluded that populations of H. belli in California were much lower than those of H. oryzae in China.
 The nematodes identified as H. belli are commonly associated with sedges and common cattail (Typha latifolia) along streams and in wet ditches surrounding rice fields.
 It should be noted that the Zheng and other studies were based on morphometric and anatomical characters of the nematodes and did not employ molecular techniques.

 Migratory endoparasite of roots.
 Juveniles and adults enter behind the root tip and move in air channels; can also migrate into older roots.
+Generally, they cause lesions in the root cortex while feeding with their stylets and can be classified as �lesion nematodes�.

 Nematodes do not migrate up into stem.

-Rice, corn, sugarcane, grasses, and sedges.
+Rice, corn, sugarcane, grasses, sedges, and many others

 Ecophysiological Parameters: